kg-construct/rml-star/spec/section/introduction.md

 This document describes RML-star: an extension of RML that enables the generation of RDF-star graphs with RML.

-### Conformance {#conformance}
-As well as sections marked as non-normative, all authoring guidelines, diagrams, examples, and notes in this specification are non-normative.
-Everything else in this specification is normative.

 ### Conventions {#conventions}
 This document assumes that the reader is familiar with RDF, RML and RDF-star concepts.